ImranIF/CUERS-New/README.md

 - [Features](#features)
 - [Acknowledgements](#acknowledgements)
 ## Overview
-**CUERS** is a web-based digital exam remuneration system with a centralized database, containing all information about the evaluators (teachers) and exam-committee members of each department of University of Chittagong.
+**CUERS** is a web-based digital exam remuneration system with a centralized database, containing all information about the evaluators (teachers) and exam-committee members of each department of the University of Chittagong.
 In an effort to generate the remuneration forms and subsequently the bills of each evaluator correctly, the system significantly reduces the workload and time needed by digitizing the whole process.

 ## Getting Started
 These instructions will provide you with a local copy of the project for deployment or testing purposes.
 Make sure to following the steps listed below: